 Fore said pre-filing for permits for the pipeline construction wouldn't begin until the fall and official filings are still a year away.
-At the earliest, Fore said the pipeline would not begin operating until 2018.

 "To reiterate, we are at a very early stage in this process," said Fore.
 "There is still ample opportunity for public discourse."